SlavisaDurdic/Data-Analytics/README.md

 # Data-Analytics
 My portfolio of public dataset analysis/analytics.

-This GitHub repository contains three folders: Scripts, PowerBI, and Tableau.\
+This GitHub repository contains four folders: Scripts, PowerBI, Tableau, and Looker Studio.\
 Under the **Scripts** folder you can find last-updated python scripts for the ETL process and statistical modeling.\
-Under **PowerBI** and **Tableau** folders you can find many *PROJECT* folders.
+Under **PowerBI**, **Tableau**, and **Looker Studio** folders (each representing a different BI tool) you can find many *PROJECT* folders.
 Each project folder is created for a specific dataset analysis, and mainly consists of:

 - readme text file with detailed description about the project,
 - Microsoft Power Point file with up to 15 slides that summarizes the project,
-- Power BI file(s) or a Tableau link (specified within the project's readme file) as a BI tool for visualizing data,
+- Power BI file(s) or Tableau or Looker Studio link (specified within the project's readme file) as a BI tool for visualizing data,
 - python script used to pull data from BigQuery (or CSV) and load it into MySQL database,
 - other files, such as python files for hypothesis testing, regression analysis, or similar.